Monotones in General Resource Theories: Introduction

+In spite of the attractiveness of resource theories with universal composition, a restriction on the types of resources being considered is often helpful when we aim to answer concrete questions of limited scope.
+For example, if we are only ever interested in transitions between states, it suffices to use a resource theory of states that may be modelled as a partitioned process theory \cite[Section 3.2]{Coecke2016} or a quantale module \cite[Example 3.13]{Gonda2021}, the latter of which is closer to the analysis presented here.
 The key point is that answers to the questions that we investigate here do not hinge on the assumption of universal composition.
 Indeed, one can develop them in the more general setting of quantale modules \cite{Gonda2021} as well as other approaches.
 The minimal framework we use allows us to describe the results in a clear manner devoid of unnecessary structures, but the ideas can equally well be applied in the context of type-restricted resource theories such as resource theories of states.
 In particular, any reasonable model of a resource theory that gives rise to a resource order relation can accommodate the ideas we propound here.

 We introduce a general scheme for constructing monotones, which we term the \ref{broad scheme} and which applies to any such notion of a resource theory with an order relation among the resources.
-The idea is that the problem of finding monotones for the preordered set of resources can be conceptualized as a two-step procedure that consists of identifying \begin{itemize} \item an order-preserving map from the set of resources to a \emph{distinct} preordered set, and \item a monotone for the latter preorder which is then pulled back to the preorder of interest. \end{itemize} Details are provided in \cref{sec:Order theory}.
+The idea is that the problem of finding monotones for the preordered set of resources can be conceptualized as a two-step procedure that consists of identifying \begin{itemize} \item an order-preserving map from the set of resources to a \emph{distinct} preordered set, and \item a monotone for the latter preorder which is then translated to the preorder of interest by precomposition. \end{itemize} Details are provided in \Cref{sec:Order theory}.
 We refer to the three elements in this \ref*{broad scheme} as the mediating order-preserving map, the mediating preordered set, and the root monotone.
 Various monotone constructions then correspond to different choices of these three elements.
 To cast an existing monotone construction into the mold of the \ref*{broad scheme}, one merely identifies what choices of each of these elements yield the given construction.
 Alternative constructions can be obtained immediately by simply varying any of the elements.
 In this way, the \ref*{broad scheme} provides a means of classifying the set of all such constructions as well as generalizing the known ones.